hinmiro/SafeSpace/README.md

   - Java JDK21

-Just clone this repo and Download maven for your computer [Link](https://maven.apache.org/download.cgi).
+Clone this repo and download Maven for your computer [Link](https://maven.apache.org/download.cgi).
 After installation go to cloned repo and open terminal in there and type ```mvn clean install``` it will build .jar file so you can open it and start to use software.
 However you also need backend server, you can find it from here --> [Link](https://github.com/JoelPalu/SafeSpace_Backend/).